-According to new reports, humans are not the only ones who can benefit from the medicinal qualities contained inside the cannabis plant. pets can too, and that could be handy, especially if your pup is the anxious type.
+According to new reports, humans are not the only ones who can benefit from the medicinal qualities contained inside the cannabis plant, pets can to.
+This could be extremely handy, especially if your pup is the anxious type.

-If you’re an American reading this, you may well be familiar with the forthcoming “21 Days of Perilous Patriotism” event in Utah, which takes place annually.
-The thing is that the event includes a lot of fireworks, and everyone knows that fireworks are far from being a hound’s best friend.
+If you’re an American reading this, I have three words for you, “4th of July.”
+This festive event that takes place annually in celebration of the nation’s independence, just so happens to include a lot of fireworks and everyone knows that fireworks are far from being a hound’s best friend.

 One Park City-based company, called ‘Healthy Hemp Pet Company’ have been making quality hemp-based products for animals for two years.
 They make products containing natural hemp oil, which is low in THC, the psychoactive property in cannabis.

 Dubbed, “canine cannabis,” “pot for pets,” and even “doggie doobies,” these products don’t make your dog stoned, or high, but can offer some mild anxiety relief, especially where loud fireworks are involved.
 The products contain less than 0.3 percent of THC, meaning the pup remains cognitive at all times and isn’t at risk for any potentially dangerous side effects.